 - Any time a city, county, state or federal law enforcement agent requests information about a library patron, Buda Public Library staff members shall refer the agent to the Library Director or his/her designee in his/her absence, who will seek legal counsel prior to compliance.

-XVII.
+XVIII.
 Makers’ Lab Policy